Tight5/Zero-Gate/replit.md

 ## Overview

-The Zero Gate ESO Platform is a comprehensive Executive Service Organization management system built with React/TypeScript frontend and Express.js backend.
-The application provides tools for managing sponsor relationships, grant opportunities, and strategic networking within the ESO ecosystem.
+The Zero Gate ESO Platform is a sophisticated multi-tenant Executive Service Organization management system built with React/TypeScript frontend and Express.js backend.
+The application provides comprehensive tools for managing sponsor relationships, grant opportunities with backwards planning timelines, hybrid relationship mapping with 7-degree path discovery, content calendar integration, and strategic networking within the ESO ecosystem.
 It uses Replit Auth for authentication and PostgreSQL with Drizzle ORM for data persistence.

 ## System Architecture